A Posteriori Error Estimation for Parabolic Equations with Enriched Galerkin Finite Element Methods: Numerical example

 In Figure \ref{fig:Example1.3_ErrorEstimation}, we show the error estimation $\eta^n$ for each time $t_n$ ($n = 1,..., N$) {in this adaptive refinement case}.
 We note that 3 or 4 iterations in Algorithm \ref{alg:h-adapt} were performed. {Thus, in the adaptive mesh refinement case, the minimum mesh size and the number of Dofs to satisfy {$\eta^n \leq \tau$} for every time step is \(h_\text{min} = 2^{-10} \), and around $5,245$, respectively.
 The number of Dofs is from the last time step (see Figure \ref{fig:Example1.3_Dofs}) and we note that it is significantly less then the uniformly refined case and validates the efficiency of our adaptive mesh refinement algorithm. }

-Moreover, Figure \ref{fig:Example1.3_Error} shows the error $\|\cdot\|_{l^\infty(0,t_n;H^1)} $ per time step.
-The error at the final time step $t^N$ is around $0.01$, which is less than the error ($\approx 0.015$) compared using uniformly refined mesh with the mesh size $h_0=2^{-6}$; see Figure \ref{fig:Example1.1_error}.
-For the last, we present the effectivity index $\text{EI}_n$ in Figure \ref{fig:Example1.3_EI}.
-We observe that $\text{EI}_n$ asymptotically goes to a constant around $0.3$, and this means $\eta_{l^\infty(0,T)}$ may represent the error in $\|\cdot\|_{l^\infty(0,T;H^1)}$ by a roughly constant factor. }
+Moreover, Figure~\ref{fig:Example1.3_Error} shows the error $|\cdot|_{l^\infty(0,t_n;H^1)}$ at each time step.
+At the final time $t_N$, the error is approximately $0.01$, which is smaller than the corresponding error of approximately $0.015$ obtained using a uniformly refined mesh with mesh size $h_0=2^{-6}$; see Figure~\ref{fig:Example1.1_error}.
+The corresponding effectivity index $\mathrm{EI}*n$ is presented in Figure~\ref{fig:Example1.3_EI}.
+We observe that $\mathrm{EI}*n$ appears to approach a constant value of approximately $0.3$, suggesting that $\eta*{l^\infty(0,T)}$ tracks the error in $|\cdot|*{l^\infty(0,T;H^1)}$ up to an approximately constant factor.